stadt-bielefeld/bielefeldGEOCLIENT/README.md

 ## Development

-The source code is available at: TODO
+The source code is available at: https://github.com/stadt-bielefeld/bielefeldGEOCLIENT

-You can report any issues at: TODO
+You can report any issues at: https://github.com/stadt-bielefeld/bielefeldGEOCLIENT/issues